Housing as an infrastructure investment

 - declining productivity.

-However, historically, housing has not been fully integrated into the government’s national infrastructure plans.
-Instead, housing investment has been the domain of individual private investors, with owner-occupiers or buy-to-let investors acquiring existing or new housing.
+Historically, housing has not been fully integrated into the government’s national infrastructure plans.
+Instead, housing development is subject to local plans and housing investment has been the domain of individual private investors, with owner-occupiers or buy-to-let investors acquiring existing or new housing.
 House builders are typically financed by short-term equity and seek to sell as soon as they have finished building.

-But, more recently, institutional investors have increased their activity in the private rented sector (PRS), especially in build-to-rent (BTR), using longer-term financing arrangements and holding the assets for rental income rather than selling for capital gain.
-This section considers these developments, and especially whether BTR could be considered in a similar way to other long-term infrastructure investments that generate long-term income streams, such as energy investments.
+More recently, institutional investors have increased their activity in the private rented sector (PRS), especially in build-to-rent (BTR), using longer-term financing arrangements and holding the assets for rental income rather than selling for capital gain.
+This section provides an overview of the housing sector and considers the similarities that BTR has with other long-term infrastructure investments that generate long-term stable income streams, such as energy investments.